ditdotdev/dit/docs/README.md

-# Titan Technical Documentation
+# Datadatdat Technical Documentation

-The technical documentation is kept alongside the titan repository, so that we can easily update it as the implementation evolves.
+The technical documentation is kept alongside the d3 repository, so that we can easily update it as the implementation evolves.
 The documentation is built using sphinx with the readthedocs theme.
 If you haven't worked with reStructuredText before, search online for "sphinx documentation" to get